 Saturday night at my brothers 50th birthday bash left me feeling hungry and shattered the next day.
 Being the lazy fella I was on Sunday morning, E picked up on my slackness by looking for a brunch spot somewhere near Holborn and Covent garden.
 The place in question was a coffee house cafe serving all day breakfast and brunch called the Black Penny.
 When we got to the restaurant we had to come back 35 mins later due to the fact the place was full.
 We both agreed that was a very good sign indeed and waited for a phone call at a Cafe Nero down the street.
 Seeing as it was going to take a minute, I googled a few holiday destinations while E swiped the cream off my hot chocolate.
 I really wanted that cream..but alas it’s often followed by slight discomfort.
-Anyways the call came in and we had to run off for brunch fix.
+Anyways the call came in and we had to run off for brunch at the Black Penny

 |The Black Penny|

 On entering the restaurant we sat on two stools on the counter and ordered some carrot juices while checking out the various dishes on their menu.
 You had your inventive breakfast classics such as sourdough toasts and various combinations of salmon, scrambled eggs, sausages and halloumi, brioche french toasts, all day buns with grilled pork, bacon, sage sausage selections , oats ….you get the picture.They really had a good selection and two dishes caught our eye.
 A crispy duck dish and a quintessential English breakfast with all the trimmings called the Hunter.
 They took our orders pretty quickly and the next few minutes was spent admiring some of the lovely messages left by various guests on the wall :